How to Add a Secondary Axis in Excel?

 - Primary axis numbers can be read from the left side vertical axis.

-This has been a guide to Add a Secondary Axis in Excel.
+This has been a guide to Secondary Axis in Excel.
 Here we discuss how to add a secondary axis in an excel chart along with an example and downloadable excel template.
 You may learn more about excel from the following articles –